Ivan Bogachev

 F:exhaustion W:ignoring I:call for pity I:inaction

-This table can be perceived as the main tool, the cheat sheet, for field psychology.
+This table can be perceived as our main tool, a cheat sheet for field psychology.

 PATTERNS OF BEHAVIOR II

-Some combinations of the patterns do not contradict and can be used together as a complex pattern of two loops, the pattern of the class II.
+Some patterns can be used together as a complex pattern of two loops, a pattern of class II.

 Patterns in the same row or in the same column contradict each other, and can NOT be used simultaneously.

-Proactive and reactive patterns are not connected by any impulses.
-Therefore, they can NOT be combined into one pattern of behavior.
+Proactive and reactive patterns are not connected by any impulses, and can NOT be combined into one pattern of behavior.

 Proactive: Reactive: